BaPSF/bapsflib/docs/howtos/mapping.rst

-The constructed file mapping object for a LaPD generated HDF5 file is bound to the file object as the property :attr:`file_map`
+The constructed file mapping object for a LaPD generated HDF5 file is bound to the file object as the property :attr:`~bapsflib.lapdhdf.files.File.file_map`

     >>> f = lapdhdf.File('test.hdf5')
     >>> f.file_map